hirrolot/metalang99/README.md

 ML99_EVAL((~, ~, ~) blah)
 ```

 In this case, the best thing you can do is to iteratively debug your metaprogram.
 I often use the bottom-up approach: first I ensure that all utilitary macros work as expected, then move on to more general macros, and so on, till I find the problem.
-You can use `ML99_abort` to trace arbitrary terms during execution, or you can just copy-paste appropriate macro invocations into `ML99_EVAL` inside a separate file and see how it goes.
+You can use `ML99_abort` to trace arbitrary terms during execution, or you can just copy-paste them into `ML99_EVAL` and see how it goes.
 Metalang99's debugging facilities are discussed in a [dedicated chapter](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).

 ### Q: How does it work?